gedw99/goPocJsonSchemaForm/README.md

 You can also generate at runtime with WASM, using Compiler as a Service patterns.

 This will run just fine as WASM on the Server or Clients, allowing HTMX to be used in either place.
-Feed your DB schema changes as JSON to the WASM GUI :)
+Feed your DB schema changes as JSON to the WASM GUI, or some other thing you want.

 Kind of almost a Low code, no code platform then.